On $n$-ADC integral quadratic lattices over algebraic number fields: Abstract

 \section{Abstract}

 In the paper, we extend the ADC property to the representation of quadratic lattices by quadratic lattices, which we define as $ n $-ADC-ness.
 We explore the relationship between $ n$-ADC-ness, $ n $-regularity and $ n $-universality for integral quadratic lattices.
-Also, for $ n\ge 2 $, we give necessary and sufficient conditions for an integral quadratic lattice with rank $ n+1 $ or $ n+2 $ over local fields to be $ n $-ADC.
-Moreover, we show that over any totally real number field $ F $, a positive definite integral $ \mathcal{O}_{F} $-lattice with rank $ n+1 $ is $n$-ADC if and only if it is $\mathcal{O}_{F}$-maximal of class number one.
+Also, for $ n\ge 2 $, we give necessary and sufficient conditions for an integral quadratic lattice over arbitrary non-archimedean local fields to be $ n $-ADC.
+Moreover, we show that over any algebraic number field $ F $, an integral $ \mathcal{O}_{F} $-lattice with rank $ n+1 $ is $n$-ADC if and only if it is $\mathcal{O}_{F}$-maximal of class number one.